S U S A N & G E R R I E

-In the past I managed to escape working at the Scottish Executive where I advised the Health Minister on ‘involving people’.
+In the past I managed to escape working at the Scottish Government where I advised the Health Minister on ‘involving people’.
 I am now a consultant on the same topic, which means I can have a posh freelance job title (lol) and be flexible to do what I really want to do – celebrate life and love!

 What Celebrate People means to me